ravendb/docs/version_3/docs/client-api/commands/querying/how-to-work-with-suggestion-query.markdown

-# Querying: How to work with Suggestion query?
+# Client API : Querying : How to work with Suggestion query?

 TODO